 The All-Party Parliamentary Humanist Group is a cross-party group of Members of the House of Commons and the House of Lords of all the main parties, including members from the Crossbenches in the Lords.

-The Group has grown rapidly, from its first beginnings in the 1960s; in 1996 it had 47 members and it now has over 100.
+The Group has grown rapidly, from its first beginnings in the 1960s; in 1996 it had 47 members and it now has over 110.
 Associate membership of the Group is also open to staff of MPs and peers and staff working for the House of Commons or House of Lords.

 Secretary: Baroness Massey of Darwen (Labour)

-Treasurer: Lord Dubs (Labour)
+Treasurer: Lord Dubs of Battersea (Labour)